-The cost benefit analysis (CBA) is the approach AEMO uses to develop and test alternative development paths, and ultimately determine the ODP.
+The CBA is the approach AEMO uses to develop and test alternative development paths, and ultimately determine the ODP.

 The market modelling and power system analysis documented in the sections above explores how the energy sector may develop across a set of scenarios.
 This modelling and analysis are also a critical input into the determination of the ODP.